markteehan/file-chunk-connectors/README.md

 ## License
 This repo contains compiled jarfiles only, so there is no license restriction for usage.
-A [possible] future source-code release is likely to be restricted by a GPL v2 license.
 Please feel free to raise issues and I will endeavour to address them.

 # Troubleshooting